 - (a) (Repealed 3/14/2006) - (b) (Repealed 3/14/2006) - (c) The minimum setback between structures or parking areas and water bodies shall be 50'. - (d) Lot depth to width ratio (or width to depth) shall not exceed 4:1 unless otherwise approved by the Planning Board. - (e) Parking for one and two family residential units shall be as follows: - One family dwelling (up to four bedrooms) = 2 spaces plus $\frac{1}{2}$ space/bedroom for each additional bedroom over four - Two family dwelling (up to eight bedrooms) = 4 spaces plus 1⁄2 space/bedroom for each additional bedroom over eight - Total required spaces must be rounded up to nearest whole space - Garage spaces may be counted as parking spaces for residential uses - Three or more dwelling units and commercial uses must meet the parking guidelines in the Site Plan Review Regulations (Amended 3/08/2022) - (f) Piers and Wharves shall not be subject to the fifty-foot waterfront setback. - (g) Repealed 3/11/2014 - (h) Dormers, gables, skylights, and other roof changes shall be allowed on non-conforming structures provided that such additions are no higher than the existing predominant roof lines of the subject structure and do not extend beyond the horizontal footprint.
 (Adopted 3/10/1992) - (i) The maximum height of any windowsill or roof eaves shall be no more than 30 feet above the grade directly below it.
 Windows or eaves located in roof appendages such as cupolas or skylights shall be excluded from this ordinance.
 (Adopted 3/13/2001) - (j) Retaining walls over 42" in height must meet all of the setback requirements of the Zoning District in which they are constructed.
 All multi-tiered retaining walls must have a terrace whose depth is equal to or greater than the adjacent height of any wall.
 (Adopted 3/13/2001) (Amended 3/14/2006) - (k) If a pre-existing structure contains enclosed living space, which projects over a non-conforming open area, the open area may be enclosed provided an application for a Certificate of Zoning Compliance has been approved.
-(Adopted 3/13/2001) - (1) There shall be no construction on slopes which exceed 25%.
-This includes slopes measured as an average across an area with an elevation change of 20' or more.
-Means of establishing the percent of slope is not restricted to the boundary lines of the parcel in question.
-Driveways, utilities, and stairways are exempt from this requirement provided a drainage and erosion control plan is prepared by a licensed professional engineer.
-(Amended 3/08/2022) - (m) Travel Trailers, which include, but are not limited to, camper trailers, motor homes, recreational vehicles, tent trailers and truck campers, are permitted subject to the following restrictions: - 1) The owner of a travel trailer may store up to two (2) such trailers on his/her property in as inconspicuous a location as possible; - A travel trailer may be used for temporary sleeping quarters for not more than 90 days per 12-month period unless a Certificate of Compliance is issued.
-Sewage disposal must be in compliance with New Hampshire Water Supply and Pollution Control regulations or approved by the Sunapee Water and Sewer Department if on municipal sewer; - 3) All travel trailers used for temporary sleeping quarters must be in compliance with all other provisions of this ordinance including building setbacks;
+(Adopted 3/13/2001) - (1) (Repealed 3/12/2024) - (m) Travel Trailers, which include, but are not limited to, camper trailers, motor homes, tent trailers and truck campers, are permitted subject to the following restrictions: (Amended 3/14/2023) - 1) The owner of the travel trailer may store up to two (2) such trailers on his/her property in as inconspicuous a location as possible; - A travel trailer may be used for temporary sleeping quarters for not more than 90 total days per calendar year unless a Certificate of Zoning Compliance is issued.
+Sewage Disposal must be in compliance with New Hampshire Department of Environmental Services Water Division Subsurface Systems Bureau regulations or approved by the Sunapee Municipal Water and Sewer Department if on municipal sewer.
+If the travel trailer is self-contained, sewage must be disposed of per Water and Sewer Department Standards; (Amended 3/14/2023) - 3) All travel trailers used for temporary sleeping quarters must be in compliance with all other provisions of this ordinance including building setbacks;